crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 remote debugger to the container, instead of just pressing "Run" in IntelliJ, to start up the app.
 This is annoying when it is your everyday life, little things.
-But wow, they were minor; and things have since then, deteroirated into Microservices.
+But wow, they were minor; and things have since then, deteriorated into Microservices.

 But wow, did J2EE do the hard things beautifully.
 The entire world runs on Servlets.
 Servlets and web-apps were